SmithsonianWorkshops/eDNA_Metabarcoding_Workshop_LAB_2025/README.md

 Move your compressed raw reads into PROJECTNAME/data/raw.
 We will decompress later through R.
 The rest of this pipeline will be run in RStudio.

+## RStudio

+Open RStudio and create a new project.
+When you do this it will ask if you want to create it from an "Existing Directory" or a new directory.
+Choose existing and browse to the project directory that you made earlier.
+Once you have created this project, it will automatically make this directory the current working directory, and you won't need to set your working directory later.

+## Install Cutadapt and Blast
+Go to [Install Cutadapt and Blast](https://xxxxxx).
+Copy this text into the Source Editor (typically the top left panel).
+We will run the remainder of this section through RStudio.
+You can run commands in the source editor using the "Run" button or `control + return`

 ### RStudio Preparation
-The first thing to do after opening RStudio is create a new project.
-When you do this it will ask if you want to create it from an "Existing Directory"; choose yes and find the project directory that you made earlier.
-Once you have created this project, it will automatically make this directory the current working directory, and you won't need to set your working directory later.

 Next we install and load all the R libraries needed for this pipeline.
 We also set up our directory structure and find, load, and copy the raw Illumina read files to the directory from which they will be analyzed.

-Open RStudio, and open `1_Metabarcoding_R_Pipeline_RstudioPrep.R` in the Source Editor (typically the top left pane).
-You can run all commands in the source editor using the `Run` button or `control + return`.
+Open RStudio, and open `Metabarcoding_RstudioPrep.R` in the Source Editor

 [1.3 - Metabarcoding RStudioPrep.R](https://github.com/trippster08/Metabarcoding-in-RStudio-LAB/blob/main/RStudio%20Files/1_3_Metabarcoding_R_Pipeline_RStudioPrep.R)

-## 2 - Cutadapt
+## 3 - Cutadapt
 We use Cutadapt to remove primer sequences from our raw reads.
 This section ends with primer-trimmed sequences.
 There are two versions of Cutadapt in this pipeline.
 The first version (2a) is for Illumina runs with only a single gene-product.
 Use the second (2b) if you have more than one gene product in your run.
 In this case, cutadapt will trim primers, but also sort reads depending upon which gene-specific primers it removed (e.g. it will move reads from which it removed 18S primers into an 18S folder, and reads from which it removed COI primers into a COI folder).

 [2 - Cutadapt-trim](https://github.com/trippster08/Metabarcoding-in-RStudio-LAB/blob/main/RStudio%20Files/2a%20Metabarcoding_Cutadapt_trim.R) </br>